Minimalist Brutalist Security Program

 Ron P. asked: What are the most basic and essential things you can focus on to ensure strong security, following the brutalist approach?
 How would you use them to create a security strategy?
 Or, can you use them?

-Thank you for the question.
-Here's your answer with a simplified version of a Brutalist Security program — stripped to the essentials, each one doing real work.
-These essentials serve as a tool to evaluate your current security posture, identify any missing fundamentals, simplify an overly complex security setup, or build a strong foundation from scratch.
+Here is a simplified brutalist security program stripped to the essentials, each one doing real work.
+Use it to evaluate your current posture, find missing fundamentals, cut unnecessary complexity, or build from scratch.

 The Basics